Outlook Junk Email Filter Not Working? DoNotPay Offers a Quick & Convenient Solution

 - Take a photo of the flyer/magazine/ad you’ve received in the mail

-- Sign in to your DoNotPay account on your web browser or iOS device
+- Sign in to your DoNotPay account on your web browser

 - Send it through the app